ewcloud/ewc-gh-action-test-deploy-ansible-playbook/README.md

 # Test Deploy Ansible Playbook v1

-This GitHub Action setups all necesary OpenStack resources for a Ansible Playbook to run on before triggering its execution and reporting on its success/failure.
+This GitHub Action setups all necesary OpenStack resources for a Ansible Playbook to run on before triggering its execution and reporting on its success/failure (refer to the [features](#features) section more for details).

-## Features
-- Provisions a test OpenStack compute instance, based on user-defined image, network, etc.
-- Attaches a public floating IP address to the test instance
-- With user-defined Python and Ansible versions, configures the test instance using the specified Ansible Playbook, any extra variable inputs and required Ansible Roles
-- Generates a run summary (rendered in the GitHub UI), as well as machine-friendly run artifacts
-- Cleans up all used resources upon completion

 ## Prerequisites